xak2000/nomad/website/source/docs/job-specification/migrate.html.md

 `healthy_deadline` is reached.

-Note that a node's drain [deadline][deadline] will override the `migrate` stanza for allocations on that node.
-The `migrate` stanza is for job authors to define how their services should be migrated, while the node drain deadline is for system operators to put hard limits on how long a drain may take.
+Note that a node's drain [deadline][deadline] will override the `migrate` block for allocations on that node.
+The `migrate` block is for job authors to define how their services should be migrated, while the node drain deadline is for system operators to put hard limits on how long a drain may take.